-In my opinion there’s much better things you could be doing with your time to earn more money, such as affiliate marketing for example.
-That’s one of the best ways to earn money online & companies like Wealthy Affiliate make it very easy for you to get started (even if you’re a newbie)… Definitely worth checking out.
+In my opinion, there are much better things you could be doing with your time to earn more money, such as affiliate marketing for example.
+That’s one of the best ways to earn money online & companies like Commission Academy make it very easy for you to get started (even if you’re a newbie)… Definitely worth checking out.

 I started out this review by saying that Toluna had a lot of complaints so I figured I’d list a few of them here so that you can see what sort of problems people are having with this site…

-Shockingly they have just a 1 start rating on TrustPilot (as shown below):
+Shockingly they have just a 1-star rating on TrustPilot (as shown below):

 So what’s going wrong then?